phpMussel/phpMussel/_docs/readme.zh.md

 - Search为php header in文件that are neither php文件nor recognised archives。

 "chameleon_from_exe"
-- Search为executable headers in文件that are neither executables nor recognised archives和for executables whose headers are incorrect。
+- Search为executable headers in文件that are neither executables nor recognised archives和for executables 谁的 headers are incorrect。

 "chameleon_to_archive"
-- Search为archives whose headers are incorrect (Supported: BZ，GZ，RAR，ZIP，RAR，GZ）。
+- Search为archives 谁的 headers are incorrect (Supported: BZ，GZ，RAR，ZIP，RAR，GZ）。

 "chameleon_to_doc"
-- Search为office documents whose headers are incorrect (Supported: DOC，DOT，PPS，PPT，XLA，XLS，WIZ）。
+- Search为office documents 谁的 headers are incorrect (Supported: DOC，DOT，PPS，PPT，XLA，XLS，WIZ）。

 "chameleon_to_img"
-- Search为images whose headers are incorrect (Supported: BMP，DIB，PNG，GIF，JPEG，JPG，XCF，PSD，PDD，WEBP）。
+- Search为images 谁的 headers are incorrect (Supported: BMP，DIB，PNG，GIF，JPEG，JPG，XCF，PSD，PDD，WEBP）。

 "chameleon_to_pdf"
-- Search为PDF文件whose headers are incorrect。
+- Search为PDF文件谁的 headers are incorrect。

 "archive_file_extensions"和"archive_file_extensions_wc"
-- Recognised archive文件extensions (format是CSV；should only add or remove when problems occur；unnecessarily removing may cause false-positives to appear为archive files，whereas unnecessarily adding will essentially whitelist what you're adding from attack specific detection；modify with caution；also note that this has no effect on what archives can和can't be analysed at content-level).
-The list，as是at default，lists those formats used most commonly across the majority of systems和CMS，but intentionally isn't necessarily comprehensive。
+- Recognised archive文件extensions (format是CSV；should only add or remove when problems occur；un一定 removing may cause false-positives to appear为archive files，whereas un一定 adding will essentially whitelist what you're adding from attack specific detection；modify with caution；also note that this has no effect on what archives can和can't be analysed at content-level).
+The list，as是at default，lists those formats used most commonly across the majority of systems和CMS，but intentionally isn't 一定 comprehensive。

 "general_commands"
 - Search content of files为general commands例如`eval()`，`exec()`和`include()`?
 0 - No (do not check) [Default]，1 - Yes (check).
 Disable this option if you intend to upload any of 下列 to your system or CMS via your browser: PHP，JavaScript，HTML，python，perl files和etcetera.
 Enable this option if you don't have any additional protections on your system和do not intend to upload such files.
 If you use additional security in conjunction with phpMussel例如ZB Block，there是no need to turn this option on，because most of what phpMussel will look为(in the context of this option) are duplications of protections that are already provided。